sccn/sccn.github.io/tutorials/11_Scripting/Using_EEGLAB_history.md

 accumulated commands issued from the EEGLAB window in a script file, which can then be modified using any text editor.

-Writing Matlab scripts to perform EEGLAB analyses allows the user to largely automate the processing of one or more datasets.
+Writing MATLAB scripts to perform EEGLAB analyses allows the user to largely automate the processing of one or more datasets.
 Because advanced analyses may involve many parameter choices and require fairly lengthy computations, it is often more convenient to write a custom script, particularly to process multiple datasets in the same way or to process one dataset in several ways.

-Note: Writing EEGLAB Matlab scripts requires some understanding of the EEGLAB data structure (EEG) and its substructures (principally *EEG.data*, *EEG.event*, *EEG.urevent*, *EEG.epoch*, *EEG.chanlocs*, and *EEG.history*).
+Note: Writing EEGLAB MATLAB scripts requires some understanding of the EEGLAB data structure (EEG) and its substructures (principally *EEG.data*, *EEG.event*, *EEG.urevent*, *EEG.epoch*, *EEG.chanlocs*, and *EEG.history*).
 We will introduce these data structures as needed for